olivergerero/isupport-worldwide-exam/README.md

 # Real-time Stock Data with Chart.js and Finnhub API

 This project provides a real-time stock data visualization for Google (GOOGL) and Apple (AAPL) using the [Finnhub API](https://finnhub.io/) and [Chart.js](https://www.chartjs.org/).
-The stock prices are updated every 10 seconds and are displayed on line charts, with the option to manually refresh the data.
+The stock prices are updated every minute and are displayed on line charts, with the option to manually refresh the data.

 ## Features